Recommended HIV Testing Definitions and Examples HIV Testing - cdph ca 2026

 Contact us

 KEY POINTS.
-The 5 Cs are essential for all HTS: consent, confidentiality, counselling, correct test results and connection to HIV prevention, treatment and care (see section 1.7).
+The 5 Cs are essential for all HTS: consent, confidentiality, counselling, correct test results and connection to prevention, treatment and care (see section 1.7).

 be ready to get more